andrewfishersb/Stockipy-Android-App/README.md

 ## Future Goals and Ideas
 * use overflow menu on every page to log out or go to different parts of the page
 * when user signs up for the first time have a view that tells the user to search for a recipe in the top bar - on the recipe activity
-* Make api call on homepage so it doesnt load everytime I press back or find recipe (or on the search page when i create it).
+* Make api call o n homepage so it doesnt load everytime I press back orfind recipe (or on the search page when i create it).
-* If shopping list and fridge list look the same then maybe refractor to be the same layout
 * make input only one line for new items
 * Remove back to list button once a database is set up and use the up top button instead
 * Add items and don't go back until user says so - maybe implement a toolbar so one can send information back